mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 and then goes through a concrete example using them together for distributed training with a moderately complex architecture.

+This post was written in haste, see disclaimers below.

 Introduction
 ------------

-Dask and Tensorflow both provide systems for distributed computing in Python.
+Dask and Tensorflow both provide distributed computing in Python.
 Tensorflow excels at deep learning applications while Dask is more generic.
-We can use both together in a few applications:
+We can combine both together in a few applications:

-1.  **Simple parallelism:** hyper-parameter searches during training and predicting already-trained models against large datasets are both trivial to distribute with Dask as they would be trivial to distribute with any distributed computing system (Hadoop/Spark/Flink/etc.).
+1.  **Simple data parallelism:** hyper-parameter searches during training and predicting already-trained models against large datasets are both trivial to distribute with Dask as they would be trivial to distribute with any distributed computing system (Hadoop/Spark/Flink/etc..)
+We won't discuss this topic much.
+It should be straightforward.
 2.  **Deployment:** A common painpoint with Tensorflow is that setup isn't well automated.
 This plagues all distributed systems, especially those that are run on a wide variety of cluster managers (see [cluster deployment blogpost](http://matthewrocklin.com/blog/work/2016/09/22/cluster-deployments) for more information).
-Fortunately, if you already have a Dask cluster running it's trivial to stand up a distributed TensorFlow network on top of it.
+Fortunately, if you already have a Dask cluster running it's trivial to stand up a distributed TensorFlow network on top of it running within the same processes.
-3.  **Pre-processing:** Using libraries like Dask.dataframe and Dask.array,
+3.  **Pre-processing:** We pre-process data with dask.dataframe or dask.array,
-    Dask can load and pre-process data intuitively.
-If Dask and Tensorflow are co-located on the same processes then it is trivial to load and pre-process data with Dask and then hand it to Tensorflow for training.
+    and then hand that data off to Tensorflow for training.
+If Dask and Tensorflow are co-located on the same processes then this movement is efficient.
+Working together we can build efficient and general use deep learning pipelines.

-So in this blogpost we'll look *very* briefly at the first case of simple parallelism, then go into a bit more depth on an experiment that uses Dask and Tensorflow in a more complex situation.
+In this blogpost we look *very* briefly at the first case of simple parallelism.
+Then go into more depth on an experiment that uses Dask and Tensorflow in a more complex situation.
 We'll find we can accomplish a fairly sophisticated workflow easily, both due to how sensibly Tensorflow is to set up and how flexible Dask can be in advanced situations